Giovanni dos Santos

 • Microbial Community Ecology and Physiology

-• Rural Development and Agriculture
+• Urban Development and Societal Issues

 • Entomopathogenic Microorganisms in Pest Control